tnlmedia/laravel-tool/docs/TMGBlade.md

 ## `TMGBlade::setTargeting($key, $list = [])`

-Sets custom google ad manager targeting keys and values.
+Sets custom Google Ad Manager targeting keys and values. `$key` is the targeting key (string) and `$list` is an array of string values.

 ## `TMGBlade::setMaterial($key, $value)`

-Sets nested material metadata used for analytics and convert to advertising targeting.

-See material structure details in `tmg-analytics` config file.
-TODO: TBD
+Sets nested material metadata used for analytics and converted into advertising targeting.
+See material structure details in the `tmg-analytics` config file.

 ## `TMGBlade::renderSlot($name, $config = [])`

-Render an ad slot by merging default config from `tmg-advertising.slot.{name}` with supplied `$config` and page targeting.
+Renders an ad slot by merging default config from `tmg-advertising.slot.{name}` with the supplied `$config` and page targeting.

 Example: